Chrome and Chromium are two separate things:

-Chrome is Google’s web browser and OS, built on the Chromium codebase.
+- Chrome is Google’s web browser, built on the Chromium codebase.

-Chromium is an open-source browser codebase, which is built and used by many entities including Google.
+- Chromium is an open-source browser codebase, which is used by many browsers including Google.

 Let’s look at each more closely.